We are the International AIDS Society

 The 13th IAS Conference on HIV Science

-IAS 2025, the 13th IAS Conference on HIV Science, will take place in Kigali, Rwanda, from 13 to 17 July 2025.
+IAS 2025, the 13th IAS Conference on HIV Science, will take place in Kigali, Rwanda, and virtually, from 13 to 17 July 2025.
 Pre-meetings will be held on 13 July.
-An estimated 6,000 participants from around the world will attend IAS 2025.

 Sign up to receive our newsletter.
 Stay updated on our efforts and impact and learn how to make a difference.